angular-schule/website-articles/blog/2020-01-everything-github/README.md

     ng deploy --base-href=/everything-github-demo/
     ```

-    **Hint:** Please make sure that you are really adding the trailing the slash.
+    **Hint:** Please make sure to really add the trailing slash.
+It won't work without!
-    If you forget it, it won't work!

-5. And now you should see our app running on GitHub Pages!
+5. Now you should see our app running on GitHub Pages!
-    You can make sure that everything went well when you go into the **Settings** of the repo.
+    You can make sure that everything went well by going into the **Settings** of the repo.
-    Scroll down there to the GitHub Pages section.
+    Scroll down there to the *GitHub Pages* section.
     The following should appear here:

     ![Screenshot](screenshot_4_settings.png)

     **Hint:** You can also see the setting for a custom domain here.
     Please do not try to set a value.
-    This will work for the first time, but the setting is not permanent, because `angular-cli-ghpages` will overwrite it again.
+    This will work at first, but the setting is not permanent, because `angular-cli-ghpages` will overwrite it again.

-6. Now, add, commit and push the changes:
+6. Now add, commit and push the changes:
     ```sh
     git add .
     git commit -m "build: add angular-cli-gh-pages"